How to Fix WooCommerce Products Not Showing on Shop Page: Quick Solutions

 Monitor Theme Updates

 Regularly monitoring and updating your theme is crucial for maintaining compatibility with WooCommerce.
-Themes that are not kept up to date can introduce compatibility issues affecting the display and functionality of your WooCommerce store.
-Keeping track of theme updates ensures your design remains compatible with the latest WooCommerce features and functionalities.
+Out-of-date themes can introduce compatibility issues that affect the display and functionality of your WooCommerce store.

 To avoid these issues, regularly check for theme updates via your WordPress dashboard.
 Updating your theme prevents compatibility problems and enhances site performance and security.